yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 extend the protocol however they see fit, and hence there are no additional restrictions on its contents.
-When the response of the GraphQL operation is a response stream, the initial payload and any subsequent payloads may contain an entry with the key `extensions`, also reserved for implementors to extend the protocol however they see fit.
-Additionally, implementors may send subsequent payloads containing only `hasNext` and `extensions` entries.
+When the response of the GraphQL operation is a response stream, the initial payload and any subsequent payloads may contain an entry with the key `extensions`, also reserved for implementers to extend the protocol however they see fit.
+Additionally, implementers may send subsequent payloads containing only `hasNext` and `extensions` entries.

 To ensure future changes to the protocol do not break existing services and